LucaAgostinelli/GPU-d2/bonus_partitioning_strategies/README.md

 ## The three strategies

-- **RCM** — Reverse Cuthill-McKee reordering of the matrix's sparsity-pattern graph, then P contiguous, NNZ-balanced blocks over that reordering.
+- **RCM**: Reverse Cuthill-McKee reordering of the matrix's sparsity-pattern graph, then P contiguous, NNZ-balanced blocks over that reordering.
   Clusters mutually-adjacent rows together before slicing.
-- **Fennel/LDG** — streaming greedy edge-cut partitioning: each vertex is assigned directly to whichever partition already holds the most of its neighbors, weighted by a load-balance penalty.
+- **Fennel/LDG**: streaming greedy edge-cut partitioning: each vertex is assigned directly to whichever partition already holds the most of its neighbors, weighted by a load-balance penalty.
 No reordering step.
-- **Block** — classical 1D-Block: contiguous row ranges over the matrix's *original* row order, split as evenly as possible by row count.
+- **Block**: classical 1D-Block: contiguous row ranges over the matrix's *original* row order, split as evenly as possible by row count.
 No NNZ balancing, no reordering, no view of the sparsity pattern at all.